Shivansh674/MediEase/README.md

 # MediEase.
 MERN Project

-Medicare is a medical booking, patients can book a doctor if the doctor is part of this website. this website can access 2 roles, namely patients and doctors.
+MediEase is a medical booking, patients can book a doctor if the doctor is part of this website. this website can access 2 roles, namely patients and doctors.

 # The dependencies that this project uses: